mRNP components are differentially expressed in quiescent muscle stem cells versus myofibers

 Distinct organization and dynamics of mRNP granules in two mitotically inactive states

 We next tested the effect of cell-cycle reactivation on mRNP granules.
-Three hr after reactivation from quiescence (R3) Fmrp puncta disappeared and Dcp1a puncta re-appeared, consistent with the abundance of Dcp1a protein in cycling MB (Fig. 3D).
-In MT, Fmrp was organized as small, dispersed cytoplasmic granules, while Dcp1a puncta were reduced compared to MB (Fig. 4A).
+Three hrs after reactivation from quiescence (R3) Fmrp puncta disappeared and Dcp1a puncta re-appeared, consistent with the abundance of Dcp1a protein in cycling MB (Fig. 5D).
+In MT, Fmrp was organized as small, dispersed cytoplasmic granules, while Dcp1a puncta were reduced compared to MB (Fig. 5A).
 There was a general similarity in abundance of puncta in culture and in vivo: i.e. similar patterns in MT and myofiber versus G0 and MuSC, suggesting an association of particular mRNP granule dynamics with these distinct cellular states.
 The degree to which three additional mRNP proteins (Edc4, Pat1, Ago2) were organized into puncta also varied between cellular states (Fig. S1).
-Taken together, these immuno-localization studies indicate that translational repression complexes (Fmrp, Pat1) are more prominent in G0 than in MB and MT, and that nonsense-mediated mRNA decay complexes (Dcp1a, Edc4, Ago2) are more prominent in MB and MT than in G0, both of which are consistent with earlier reports of transcript stabilization in quiescent cells [37, 38, 39].
+Additional representative images shown in Fig S2A confirm the increased presence of Fmrp puncta in G0 and Dcp1a puncta in proliferation, supported by quantification of mean fluorescence intensities of these proteins in subcellular puncta (Fig. S2B) which confirms the reciprocal expression/organization of Fmrp and Dcp1a in G0 compared to proliferating cells.
+Taken together, these immuno-localization studies indicate that translational repression complexes (Fmrp, Pat1) are more prominent in G0 than in MB and MT, and that nonsense-mediated mRNA decay complexes (Dcp1a, Edc4, Ago2) are more prominent in MB and MT than in G0, both of which are consistent with earlier reports of transcript stabilization in quiescent cells [33,35,44].

 Global translation rates and expression of translation initiation factors are suppressed in G0